MNG-1 Confidentiality of Library Records

-During Library hours, nonprofit, educational, and community groups may reserve and use rooms at no charge, provided that tables and chairs are returned to their original configuration and garbage is picked up and disposed of.
+During library hours, nonprofit, educational, and community groups may reserve and use rooms at no charge, provided that tables and chairs are returned to their original configuration and garbage is picked up and disposed of.
 If setup, teardown and/or cleaning are required, the group may contract for such services.
 Limit four (4) hours; requests for more than four (4) hours are subject to for-profit usage rates.

-During Library hours, such organizations may rent the rooms at the following rates:
+During library hours, for-profit organizations may rent the rooms at the following rates:

 Community Room and Garden $50/hour with 2-hour minimum